sijojosem2/session_estimate/README.md

    ```

  * Since the window uses the sort key (lower(anonymous_id), lower(context_device_id) , created_at) in the same order, an index would substantially speed up the execution.
-Additionally I have added an index on the col_hash column to answer question 3.
+Additionally, I have added an index on the col_hash column to answer question 3.
  * I am assuming that the normalized data in the csv has been gleaned from various dimensions for analytics purposes.
 That being said, generating and keeping a UUID PRIMARY_KEY would be highly recommended, considering the volume and scale of records, a UUID will be ideally suited for this purpose.
 To further save some space we can use a v1 timestamp UUID which we can use for both sequential sorting and deriving the timestamp.

 ### 2. Do you see any possible future performance bottlenecks that we should worry about?

  * Since this is a text heavy search analytic query, the bigger the data grows the bigger the execution plan/time this takes.
-I had tested the dataset using the postgres TSQUERY and TSVECTOR functionality , which are excellent at text index matching functionalities, but I had to drop this approach, because of time constraints as well as the fact that at the current size the query plan execution is much faster with the LIKE operator than the TSQUERY/TSVECTOR functioality, but I need to research on this more.
+I had tested the dataset using the postgres TSQUERY and TSVECTOR functionality , which are excellent at text index matching functionalities, but I had to drop this approach, because of time constraints as well as the fact that at the current size the query plan execution is much faster with the LIKE operator than the TSQUERY/TSVECTOR functionality, but I need to research on this more.
  * Apart from the above, i would recommend an automatic partitioning.
-I had tried unsuccesfully to implement [this](https://github.com/pgpartman/pg_partman), since I found it super interesting and time saving, but I had to drop the idea because each time I change the postgresql.conf file postgres refuses to restart.
+I had tried unsuccessful to implement [this](https://github.com/pgpartman/pg_partman), since I found it super interesting and time saving, but I had to drop the idea because each time I change the postgresql.conf file postgres refuses to restart.
 If this works, this would be a great solution!

 ### 3. What logic would you use to turn this data model into incremental (processing only new/delta data)?